Vyvgart is a brand-name IV infusion prescribed for generalized myasthenia gravis. Vyvgart contains the active ingredient efgartigimod alfa-fcab.

 Financial and insurance assistance: If you need financial support to pay for Vyvgart, or if you need help understanding your insurance coverage, help is available.

-A program called the Vyvgart Co-Pay Program is available for Vyvgart.
-For more information and to find out if you’re eligible for support, call 833-697-2841 or visit the program website.
+The Vyvgart Copay Program and My Vyvgart Path program are available for Vyvgart.
+These resources might help you save on Vyvgart and help you understand what your insurance covers.
+For more information and to find out if you’re eligible for support, call 833-VYVGART (833-898-4278) or visit the drug manufacturer’s website.

 Biosimilar form: Vyvgart is not available in a biosimilar form.
 It’s a biologic drug made using parts of living cells.
 Instead of generics, biologic drugs have biosimilars.
 A generic drug is an exact copy of the active drug in a brand-name medication.
 However, it’s not possible to make exact copies of biologics.